getodk/docs/odkx-src/tables-intents.rst

   :alt: ODK-X Tables barcode scan results

 .. note::
-    If clicking on the button does not launch any activity to scan a barcode, it is possible that no barcode reader application exists one the device or the barcode with the zing package.
+    If clicking on the button does not launch any activity to scan a barcode, it is possible that no barcode reader application exists one the device or the barcode with the zxing package.
 Install a `zxing scanner` for example, :program:`QR & Barcode Reader` from TeaCapps.